 Instead of having to cart your home vacuum out into the street, why not invest in a specifically-designed vacuum cleaner for car cleaning?
 The Karcher WD 3 Car Vac has interchangeable accessories that make car cleaning easier, plus there’s a handy blower function for shifting dust and dirt from places like air vents and behind dashboard buttons.

-Rather than a quick wipe with a wet cloth, use a Dash and Trim Cleaner such as Turtle Wax Dash and Glass 500ml to break down grease and grime, and make your car’s interior look and smell shiny and new.
+Rather than a quick wipe with a wet cloth, use a product like the Turtle Wax Dash and Glass to break down grease and grime, and make your car’s interior look and smell shiny and new.
 Dash and trim cleaner will also help your car interior to stay cleaner for longer.

 The best way to make sure your dash and trims remain dust free is to use a microfibre cloth.
 These cloths attract dust using static and they’re soft enough to prevent scratches to your surfaces.